mnus2019/E-commerce-using-React-Nodejs-Stripe-Mongoose/README.md

 ## Introduction
 This is a code repository for the corresponding Full-Stack E-commerce website  that the buying and selling of good or services mainly Coffee ,Suite for coworking, Hotel renting and clothes shopping via the internet.

-In this project I created a full E-commerce Application.Created responsive and secure E-Commerce website using React/Redux, NodeJS/Express, MongoDB and Stripe library for  the transfer of money and data to complete the sales.
+In this project I created a Full-Stack E-commerce Application.Created responsive and secure E-Commerce website using React/Redux, NodeJS/Express, MongoDB and Stripe library for  the transfer of money and data to complete the sales.

 Provided review capabilities and directed purchase links to items for sale online, leveraging secure checkout system.